ruthsarian/Droid-Toolbox/README.md

 ## Features
 * Select between emitting a beacon or scanning for nearby droids.
-* When the beacon is activated, a random location beacon is generated.
+* The emitted beacon can be selected/customized.
 * Connect to droid and make is play a specific track from a specific audio group.
 * Change the volume level of the droid.
 * Auto shut-off.